yatesco/go-go-go/README.md

 There are three options:

 1. Proceed with a single selection.
-Risk is costly change in future, but gain is avoidance of unecessary work and arguably quicker time to market (arguably because I don't think it is really.)
+Risk is costly change in future, but gain is avoidance of unnecessary work and arguably quicker time to market (arguably because I don't think it is really.)
 2. Support multiple selection now.
 Pros/Cons is inverse of 1.
 3. Support multiple selection and hide (probably just the UI) behind a feature toggle.

 **Decision**:
-Given that "1" is both singular and plural (i.e. a set of 1), and my gut instinct that "multiple selection" is such an obvious usecase I will proceed on the basis of 3.: the UI will expose a single selection but the core domain will accept a (non-empty) sequence.
+Given that "1" is both singular and plural (i.e. a set of 1), and my gut instinct that "multiple selection" is such an obvious use-case I will proceed on the basis of 3.: the UI will expose a single selection but the core domain will accept a (non-empty) sequence.

 ## Clarity - Threshold

-The spec states "deposit £25,000 into a Cushon ISA".
-My understanding is that ISAs are restricted to £20,000 so this usecase is an error condition?
+The spec states "deposit £25,000 into a ISA".
+My understanding is that ISAs are restricted to £20,000 so this use-case is an error condition?
 This requires collaboration with the domain experts, but for now I will proceed on my local knowledge.

 **Decision**:
 Maximum allowance for a tax year is £20K, but good engineering practices suggest the value should be easy to change.